RhinoSecurityLabs/cloudgoat/cloudgoat/scenarios/aws/agentcore_identity_confusion/README.md

 ## Scenario Goal(s)

-You're certain that your account's bedrock agentcore agents have access to sensitive data, but you can't seem to find a way to spin any up...
-Find a way to gain access to the Agent Runtime's source of sensitive data.
+You know your account's Bedrock AgentCore agents have access to sensitive data, but you can't seem to find a way to spin any agent instances up...
+Using alternate means, find a way to gain access to the Agent Runtime's source of sensitive data.

 ## Summary

 Starting as the IAM user Sandy, the attacker discovers that they have permissions to manage agentcore code interpreters and pass agentcore roles.
-The attacker realizes that agent runtime roles have the same service trust as code interpreter roles, and creates a code interpreter with the agent runtime permissions.
-Then, the attacker starts a code interpreter session and invokes the code interpreter directly to exfiltrate data from the bedrock knowledgebase.
+The attacker realizes that agent runtime roles have the same service trust as code interpreter roles, and creates a code interpreter with the agent runtime role.
+Then, the attacker starts a code interpreter session and invokes the code interpreter directly to exfiltrate data from the bedrock knowledgebase the agent runtimes have access to.

 ## Walkthrough - IAM User "Sandy"